 Council was cognizant of the need and very interested in speaking with Mr.William Helme who already had an excellent reputation in Georgia.
 He had constructed the gas works for Augusta and those people were very happy with his product.
 He made his presentation to construct the plant, lay three miles of pipe and install fifty streetlights to be furnished by the City for fifty thousand dollars.
 The City would become a stockholder in Atlanta Gas Light Company to the extent of $20,000.
 The contract was signed on April 6, 1855 and construction began.

 By late December, the project was completed and everything was ready to begin.
 Can you just imagine that Christmas Day, when families and friends gathered together, could conclude the day’s festivities with a trip downtown to see the magic of the lighting of their streets for the first time?
 What a sight it must have been.

 One of those first fifty lamps is now glowing perpetually at Oakland.
-Many of the presidents and incorporators of the company are now interred here, as well as those who rebuilt the gas system after the invasion of 1864.
+Many of the presidents and incorporators of the company are now interred here, as well as those who rebuilt the gas system after the Civil War.